encode/django-rest-framework/docs/tutorial/6-viewsets-and-routers.md

         path('', include(router.urls)),
     ]

-Registering the viewsets with the router is similar to providing a urlpattern.
-We include two arguments - the URL prefix for the views, and the viewset itself.
+Registering the ViewSets with the router is similar to providing a urlpattern.
+We include two arguments - the URL prefix for the views, and the view set itself.

-The `DefaultRouter` class we're using also automatically creates the API root view for us, so we can now delete the `api_root` method from our `views` module.
+The `DefaultRouter` class we're using also automatically creates the API root view for us, so we can now delete the `api_root` function from our `views` module.

-## Trade-offs between views vs viewsets
+## Trade-offs between views vs ViewSets

-Using viewsets can be a really useful abstraction.
+Using ViewSets can be a really useful abstraction.
 It helps ensure that URL conventions will be consistent across your API, minimizes the amount of code you need to write, and allows you to concentrate on the interactions and representations your API provides rather than the specifics of the URL conf.

 That doesn't mean it's always the right approach to take.
-There's a similar set of trade-offs to consider as when using class-based views instead of function based views.
-Using viewsets is less explicit than building your views individually.
+There's a similar set of trade-offs to consider as when using class-based views instead of function-based views.
+Using ViewSets is less explicit than building your API views individually.